Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/problem-set-git.md

 ### !end-callout

 At this point, we have resolved all the changes.
-But we should run the tests to be sure our changes still allow the tests to pass.
+Before we complete the merging process in git,  we should run the tests to be sure our changes still allow the tests to pass.

-- [ ] Run the tests of this project using `$ python3 -m pytest`.
+- [ ] Run the tests of this project using `$ pytest`.
+(We can still run commands like `pytest` in our terminal, even if we're in the middle of merging in git!)

 Notice that `test_applies_new_itemized_deductions` is failing.